- Can You Exercise Your Dog With Diarrhea?

 Dehydration may set up fast if vomiting and diarrhea last more than twenty-four hours.

-As with humans, a dog with diarrhea loses too much water and other nutrients as he constantly defecates.
+As with humans, a dog with diarrhea loses too much water and other nutrients as it constantly defecates.

 Dogs absorb the majority of the nutrients they consume via their small intestine.